sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/rtds/README.md

   rscad_automation:
     enabled: <bool>  # (Optional) Enable automation of RSCAD case (starting/stopping).
 Default: false
     url: <string>  # (REQUIRED) URL of RSCAD automation server.
 Only required if rscad_automation.enabled is true.
+    case_name: <string>  # (Optional) Name of the RSCAD FX case to run.
+This should be the name of the case file (e.g. .rtfx file), WITHOUT the file extension.
   elasticsearch:
     verify: <bool>  # (Optional) If Elasticsearch data should be verified.
 Defaults to false.
     server: <bool>  # (REQUIRED) URL of the Elasticsearch server to use.
 Required if elasticsearch.verify is true.